 - Call Pace Security (and you’ll be re-routed to Education Abroad or other Pace University staff): +1 (212) 346-1800

 - Call Pace Education Abroad Department if it's during normal office hours (M-F 9:00 am -5:00 pm): +1 (212) 346-1368.

 - If needed, contact the nearest U.S. embassy or consulate or the U.S. Department of State, Office of Overseas Citizens Services.
 Consular officers are available for emergency assistance 24 hours/day, 7 days/week at (+1) 202-501-4444.

 - Download the free PACE SAFE app before you travel.

-Although your faculty-led course may end a few weeks later than your other semester classes, they still fall under Pace’s academic policies.
-When the course has concluded, Professors will submit your grade for the faculty-led course upon your successful completion of the course.
+Although your faculty-led course may end a few weeks later than your other semester classes (due to timing of the overseas portion), they still fall under Pace’s academic policies.
+When the faculty-led course ends, the Professor will submit your grade upon your successful completion of the course.